 In this fairy tale, there are few snap shots glare us on our face and it’s up and counting.
 First the beef controversy, then the cow vigilantes, the Zakir Naik debate, linking religion with terrorism, triple talaq, and uniform civil code, chest thumping at surgical strike, all form the pattern to consolidate the Hindu vote bank.
 The latest in these snap shots is the construction of Ram museum at Ayodhya.

 These emotive issues are part of old game plan that has been milked time and again for electoral gains.
-It’s a well laid out booby trap to woo the Hindu voters but what is different under the BJP rule the naked aggression towards Hindu Rashtryia goal.
+It’s a well laid out booby trap to woo the Hindu voters but what is different under the BJP rule is the naked aggression towards Hindu Rashtryia goal.

 This is a significant directional change being witnessed.
 The predicament is this may lead to the explosion of the caste tinderbox and the isolation of the minority community.